3for/learning-ZKP-from-zero-to-one/Learning_ZKP_from_zero_to_one.md

 * Group: pairing-friendly group, unknown order group, known order group, etc.

 * Cryptography computational assumption: the assumption is usually a mathematical problem that is hard to solve.
-The main computational assumptions in cryptography: discrete logarithm problem、factoring、pairing、lattice, etc.
+The main computational assumptions in cryptography: discrete logarithm problem、factoring、pairing、lattice, etc.  Read the 2013 report [Final Report on Main Computational Assumptions in Cryptography](https://www.ecrypt.eu.org/ecrypt2/documents/D.MAYA.6.pdf), or my blog [主流的密码学 hardness/computational 假设](https://blog.csdn.net/mutourend/article/details/107371612) for more info.

 * Program language: C++, Rust, Go, Python, Haskell, etc. Many recent papers about ZKP are realized with Rust.
 Rust is designed for performance and safety, especially safe concurrency, and achieves memory safety without garbage collection.
 If you want to code for ZKP, Rust is worth learning.